CryptPEFT: Efficient and Private Neural Network Inference via Parameter-Efficient Fine-Tuning: Acknowledgments

 \section{Acknowledgments}

 We would like to express our sincere gratitude to the anonymous reviewers and our shepherd for their insightful and valuable feedback.
-The authors from Institute of Information Engineering were supported in part by the National Natural Science Foundation of China (Grant No. 62272452), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0690100) and the research grant from Huawei Technologies.
+The work of the authors from the Institute of Information Engineering was supported in part by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0690100), the National Natural Science Foundation of China (Grant Nos.
+92270204 and 62272452), and a research grant from Huawei Technologies.